Weyl-type bounds for twisted $GL(2)$ short character sums: Abstract

 \section{Abstract}

-Let f be a Hecke-Maass or holomorphic primitive cusp form for $SL(2,\mathbb{Z})$ with normalized Fourier coefficients $\lambda_{f}(n)$.
-Let $\chi$ be a primitive Dirichlet character of modulus p, where p is a prime number.
-In this article we prove the following Weyl-type bound: for any $\epsilon >0$,
+Let $f$ be a Hecke-Maass or holomorphic primitive cusp form of full level for $SL(2,\mathbb{Z})$ with normalized Fourier coefficients $\lambda_{f}(n)$.
+Let $\chi$ be a primitive Dirichlet character of modulus $p$, a prime.
+In this article we shorten the range of cancellation for $N$ in the twisted $GL(2)$ short character sum.
+Here we consider the problem of cancellation in short character sum of the form